 Disconnect and reconnect the USB memory to the Mac, to test whether it was encrypted properly.
 When reconnecting to a wax You set your password in an encrypted format.

-You can choose to check the box "Remember this password in my keychain"To not need to enter your password each time you access the USB stick from your Mac
+You can choose to check the box "Remember this password in my keychain”So you don't have to enter your password every time you access the USB stick on your Mac.

 As a complement, the stored content will not be accessible in any way from one Windows PC.